- healthinsurance.org contributor

 No ACA Medicaid expansion, but no coverage gap either

-Although Wisconsin has not expanded Medicaid under the guidelines laid out in the ACA, the state’s Badger Care Medicaid program does cover all legally present residents with incomes under the poverty level.
+Although Wisconsin has not expanded Medicaid under the guidelines laid out in the Affordable Care Act (ACA), the state’s Badger Care Medicaid program does cover all legally present residents with incomes under the poverty level.
 Wisconsin is the only non-Medicaid-expansion state that does not have a coverage gap; all low-income residents either have access to Medicaid or subsidies to help them purchase private coverage in the exchange.

 BadgerCare Plus – past and present